 Gifts of securities can be made quickly and easily, and the tax benefits affecting both income and capital gains dramatically increase the impact of these gifts.
 Any gift of stock qualifies for an immediate income tax deduction for the full fair market value, even if the stock was purchased for substantially less.
-In a sale of appreciated stock, such a gain would incur the capital gains tax, but gifting the stock avoids that tax, no matter the amount of the appreciation.
+In a sale of appreciated stock, such a gain would incur the capital gains tax, but by gifting the stock, no tax is due, no matter the amount of the appreciation.